codebysreyas/BruteBox/README.md

 4. Accept the authorization disclaimer
 5. Click `[ START ]`

-The console displays real-time progress.
+The console displays real-time progress with timestamps and color-coded log levels.
 On completion, a security rating and MPIN strength analysis are shown alongside a copyable session report.

 ---